notaryproject/specifications/trust-store-trust-policy-specification.md

 - **`warn`**: This means implementation MUST perform the validation and if validation fails(because of any reason) the implementation MUST log an error and MUST NOT fail validation.
 - **`skip`**: This means implementation MUST NOT perform the validation.

+#### Scope Constraints

+- There MUST only be  one trust policy applicable to a artifact.
+- There MUST not be two trust policies with the same scope.
+- There MUST only be only one trust policy without the `scope` key, which means that the trust policy has global scope(applicable to all artifacts).In the case of overlapping scopes, the longest prefix match rule is used.
+For example, the `wabbit-networks.io/software/dotnet/ocp-release` image if there are two trust policies with overlapping scopes `registry.wabbit-networks.io/software` and `registery.wabbit-networks.io/software/dotnet` then the policy with the longest-prefix matching scope i.e. `registery.wabbit-networks.io/software/dotnet` will be used for signature evaluation.
+- The turst policy without the `scope` key is optional.

 ### Extended Validation

 The implementation must allow the user to execute custom validations.
 These custom validation MUST have access to all the information available in the signature envelope like payload, signed attributes, unsigned attributes, and signature.